Axway/amplify-central/content/en/docs/saas_api_gateway/secure_api_jwt.md

 4. Paste your JWT token in the **JWT Token** field.
 5. Execute an API method.
 It should be successful and return a `200 OK` response.

-Watch the animation to learn how to do this in Amplify Central UI.
+Watch the animation to learn how to do this in Enterprise Marketplace UI.

 ![Test API with JWT](/Images/central/JWTtestapi_animation.gif)